 A: No, but if you wish to talk with an academic advisor you can setup an advising session by calling the Student Information Services Center (SISC) at 616-331-6650.
 Advising sessions are available on campus, via telephone or online in Wimba.

-A: The criteria we use to transfer in credit from outside GVSU are that the course must be (a) graduate-level, (b) from an accredited institution of higher learning, (c) grade B or higher, and (d) fit into your program.
-Elective credits can come from graduate courses at GVSU, graduate courses from other colleges of universities that are accredited by NCATE, or graduate-level credits offered by school districts, ISDs, or other academic agencies.
+A: The criteria we use to transfer in credit from outside GVSU are that the course must be (a) graduate-level, (b) from an accredited institution of higher learning, and (c) fit into your program.
+Elective credits can come from graduate courses at GVSU, graduate courses from other colleges of universities that are accredited by NCATE, or graduate-level credits offered by school districts, ISD’s, or other academic agencies.

-A: If you haven’t already done so, please fill out, sign and return a planned program for the M.Ed. in Educational Technology degree.
+A: If you haven’t already done so, please fill out, sign and return a planned program for the M.Ed. degree in educational technology.
 A planned program can be setup for the Master’s degree as well as the professional certification option and is required after you have completed 6 graduate credits.

-- ED 693 - Master's Project: A project involves curriculum or program development, and applies theory to practice.
+- ED 693 Project - A project involves curriculum or program development, and applies theory to practice.
 For a project, students create and describe evaluation of a product that is used in a professional capacity.

-- ED 695 - Master's Thesis: A thesis is a traditional research capstone where a candidate for an advanced degree gathers data, analyzes that data, and presents the results along with their interpretations.
-During a thesis, students analyze data to answer a research question or test a hypothesis of interest.
+- ED 695 Thesis - A thesis is a traditional research capstone where a candidate for an advanced degree gathers data, analyses that data, and presents the results along with their interpretations.
+During a thesis, students analyse data to answer a research question or test a hypothesis of interest.

 Students may choose either option and there are different requirements depending on your choice.
 Information on the COE Website provides help when choosing a thesis or project, as does course work completed in EDT 621 – Topics in Educational Technology.
 Students who choose to complete a project (ED 693) must submit an application (available online) the term before they plan to complete their project and there are deadlines for applications for each term.

 Students who choose to complete a thesis (ED 695) must declare their choice between 30-60% of completion of their course work (after completing 12-18 credits, during EDT 621), must identify a thesis advisor, form a thesis committee, and register for ED 695.
-Those students who select a thesis option, and are unable to finish their thesis in one term, can enroll in ED 696 and complete their thesis in a subsequent term.
-Other university requirements for completion of a thesis (ED 695) can be found on the Office of Graduate Studies thesis and dissertation information page.
+Those students who select a thesis but are unable to finish it in one term may enrol in ED 696 in subsequent terms.
+Other university requirements for completion of a thesis (ED 695) can be found online here.
 Students who are considering a thesis (ED 695) are encouraged to talk with their advisor after completion of 18-credits so they can designate their plans as required by GVSU.